11leven/portfolio/DSC 680/README.md

-This repo consist of file relted to
+This repo consist of files relted to

 Project1 - Predict Student Performance in Exams.